Insoft-UK/PrizmSDK/README.md

 ## Making your own project

 Now that you know how to build an add-in, it's time to write your own program.
-Make a copy of the `example` project and call it something else (probably a name related to what your project is), then you can write your own code however you like.
+Make a copy of the `Example` project and call it something else (probably a name related to what your project is), then you can write your own code however you like.